HugoBlox/theme-academic-cv/content/authors/rupper-summer/_index.md

 ---
 # Display name
-name: placeholder
+name: Summer Rupper

 # Username (this should match the folder name)
 authors:
 - PI

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Researcher
+role: Science Team Lead

 # Organizations/Affiliations
 organizations:
-- name:
+- name: University of Utah
   url: ""

 # Short bio (displayed in user profile at end of posts)